When is the Cheapest Time to Fly to Palermo?

 Why Visit Palermo?

 Palermo is a dramatic city, full of intriguing stories, dazzling architecture and vivid street life.
 It’s a popular summer destination with British and European travellers, either for a weekend city break, or as part of a longer stay in Sicily.
 By day, you can wander the city’s historic heart, from the galleried Palazzo dei Normanni with its gilded Palatine Chapel filled with ornate mosaics and delicate religious paintings, to the Quattro Canti crossroads and the ancient La Martorana church at Piazza Bellini.

 Don’t miss the chance to experience some of Palermo’s excellent street food, or the bustling, boisterous Capo or Vucciria markets where locals go to shop for fresh produce in the mornings.
 On Sundays you can hunt for vintage jewellery, ceramics and other retro treasures at the flea market at Piazza Marina.
 In the evening, relax with a bottle of Sicilian wine, dine al fresco on freshly caught fish and seafood, or catch an opera or ballet at the city’s glorious art nouveau Teatro Massimo.

 Don't Forget Before you Fly

-British citizens don’t need a visa to enter Italy and your passport only needs to be valid for the duration of your stay.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The local currency is the euro and you may like to exchange some in advance if you plan to take public transport from the airport to your accommodation when you arrive.
 Bear in mind that you may need to bring appropriate clothing, such as a long-sleeved top and a scarf to cover your head, when visiting religious or sacred sites.